D-Buckingham/NAND_flash/README.md

 Adjustments can either be created in the device tree for the SPI or in the overlay.

 #### Handle implementation
-There exists an example handle (example_handle.c) that uses SPI to communicate with the actual hardware.
-The transceive and log functions are kept agnostic and can be adjusted depending on the users need for their communication protocol.
-If the communication protocol is changed, the device in the DTS configuration needs the labeled *nand_device* to be recognized by the NAND flash multistack implementation.
-Basically, only the disk layer receives the information from the device tree.
+The handle implementation is demonstrated in an example file, `example_handle.c`, which uses SPI to communicate with the actual hardware.
+This example is designed to be adaptable to different communication protocols and logging mechanisms.
+Here are the key points that one needs to take into account if the projects should be embedded in their project:

+1. **Example Handle (`example_handle.c`)**:
+   - This file provides a sample implementation of a handle that communicates with the hardware using SPI.
+   - It defines the necessary function pointers for communication (`transceive`) and logging (`log`).

+2. **Customizable Functions**:
+   - **Transceive Function**:
+     - This function handles the transmission and reception of data over the chosen communication protocol (in this case, SPI).
+     - It is designed to be protocol-agnostic, meaning it can be modified to support other communication protocols as needed.
+     - Users can customize this function to suit their specific requirements for data transfer.

+   - **Log Function**:
+     - This function is responsible for logging messages, including errors and informational logs.
+     - It is also designed to be flexible, allowing users to implement their own logging mechanism as per their needs.

+3. **Device Tree Configuration**:
+   - For the NAND flash multistack implementation to recognize the device, it must be labeled as `nand_device` in the Device Tree Source (DTS) configuration.
+   - The DTS configuration provides the necessary hardware information to the implementation, ensuring that the correct device is used.
+   - Notably, only the disk layer interacts with the device tree to retrieve this information, ensuring that the rest of the implementation remains agnostic of the specific hardware details.

 ## Theory Corner